Hereditary: 10 Hidden Details You Probably Missed on First Watch

 5. The Sleepwalking Scene Was Never Sleepwalking

 Early in the film, Annie describes a history of sleepwalking — including a specific incident where she woke up standing over her children with paint thinner and a match.
 The family accepts this as a disturbing but manageable piece of Annie’s psychological history.
 On rewatch, knowing what the cult has been orchestrating, it lands completely differently.
 That “episode” wasn’t dissociation.
 It was an early attempt at ritual.
 Ellen’s influence reaching into Annie’s body before she had any conscious awareness of what was happening to her family.
+It’s one of the hidden details that completely reframes Annie’s backstory once you know what the cult was doing.

 6. Joan’s Apartment Contains a Specific Occult Detail Most People Miss